danog/MadelineProtoDocs/docs/API_docs/constructors/peerSettings.md

 ---
 title: "peerSettings"
-description: "List of actions that are possible when interacting with this user, to be shown as suggested actions in the chat bar"
+description: "List of actions that are possible when interacting with this user, to be shown as suggested actions in the chat action bar », see here » for more info."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---